saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 After walking your engaging audience through a refreshing session on - **103 ways to chew your pencil** - you certainly want to share the slide deck with them.
-The preferred way to do so in the golang present world is to print and save the presentation as PDF, which ever so often, breaks as follows:<br/>
+The preferred way to do so in the golang present world is to [print and save as PDF](http://grokbase.com/t/gg/golang-nuts/13969znx74/go-nuts-present-slides-to-pdf), which ever so often, breaks as follows:<br/>

 <div class='pull-left' style="border: 0px so  lid black;">